rlinsdev/42-CPP/README.md

 * **Access Specifiers Public** Members are accessible from outside the class
 * **Access Specifiers Private** Members cannot be accessed (or viewed) from outside the class
 * **Access Specifiers Protected** Members cannot be accessed from outside the class, however, they can be accessed in inherited classes.
+* **Struct and Class** will be the same in C++.
+The only one difference is that Scope of class is Private by default.
+Scope of struct is public by default.

 ## Definitions of Object Oriented Programming (OOP)
 * Namespace: A namespace is a declarative region that provides a scope to the identifiers inside it